gloveboxes/AltairEverywhere/docs/docs/en/40-deploy-with-docker/17-start-container.md

     * Navigate to `http://hostname_or_ip_address` if you deployed the Altair emulator on a remote computer.

     ![The following image is of the web terminal command prompt](../20-fundamentals/img/web_terminal_intro.png)

+### Connecting a remote Altair emulator

+You can pass an optional `altair` query parameter to the URL to connect to a remote Altair emulator.
+For example, if the Altair emulator is running on a computer with the IP address `192.168.1.100`, you can connect to it by navigating to `http://localhost?altair=192.168.1.100`.

 ## Docker tips and tricks